ovh/docs/pages/cloud/dedicated/getting-started-with-dedicated-server/guide.en-sg.md

 ---
-title: Getting started with a dedicated server
+title: 'Getting started with a dedicated server'
 slug: getting-started-dedicated-server
-excerpt: This guide will give you a few tips to help you manage your newly-delivered dedicated server
+excerpt: 'This guide will give you a few tips to help you manage your newly-delivered dedicated server'
-section: Getting started
+section: 'Getting started'
+order: 1
 ---

-**Last updated 25/05/2018**
+**Last updated 1st April 2020**

 ## Objective